 The vibration in the steering wheel was also quite impressive.
 Just one more thing to mention about the symptoms.
 The driver said, the engine ran rough, but that wasn't the case.

-The engine on this car ran perfectly, not missing a beat.
+This engine ran perfectly, not missing a beat.
 However, you could feel every single combustion stroke throughout the automobile.
 Let’s call it a harmonic vibration that rang through the entire sheet metal of the automobile.

 The engine mounts on this car collapsed.
-What I mean is the rubber designed to insulate the engine vibration from the rest of the automobile no longer functioned as intended.
-I wanted to make a point about this, because I have seen a lot of broken engine mounts.
+This means the rubber designed to insulate the engine vibration from the rest of the automobile no longer functioned as intended.

 With that said, when I shifted the Focus from park to drive and then from drive to reverse the amount of vibration also changed.